AndrewTweddle/EntelectChallenge2013/README.md

 I had a variety of other ideas for scenarios, such as:
 * Have 2 tanks advance towards an enemy tank, one behind and slightly to the side of the other.
 Both tanks should fire their bullets so that the bullets will reach the enemy tank at the same time, making it harder for the enemy tank to dodge both bullets.
 * Line up 2 tanks in the same direction, having one fire a bullet then move out the way, and the other fire a second bullet along the same line of fire
-** This might allow a wall to be cleared away quicker ** It could also be used to catch an enemy tank behind the wall by surprise
+  * This might allow a wall to be cleared away quicker
+  * It could also be used to catch an enemy tank behind the wall by surprise

 ### Generation of scenarios

 Some scenarios are symmetric, in the sense that they can be run from your perspective or the opponent's.
 The same scenario can be an indicator that you are getting close to a situation where the opponent can't prevent you from destroying their base.
-But it could also indicate that the opponent is close to doing the same to you.
+But it could also indicate that the opponent is close to doing the same to you, prompting you to take defensive actions.

 Other scenarios, such as a bullet-dodging scenario, are only of interest to you.